anydotcrypto/metatransactions/docs/EIP-proposal.md

 There are two alternative approaches that we describe below.

-**Pre-signed Ethereum Transaction.** Instead of the interface/data structure proposed in this EIP, another approach is to supply a pre-signed Ethereum Transaction to the new opcode.
-The advantage is that we can re-use the existing account system for the replay protection, re-use significant portions of code (both in the node and client-side) to verify/generate the transaction.
-However, it likely has a larger data-structure overhead (e.g. RLP decoding, additional fields, etc), it mixes the replay protection of both systems (which may not be desirable) and it limits the signer to NONCE replay protection (single queue).
-We mention the approach as it is a desirable alternative that should be considered.
+**Pre-signed Ethereum Transaction.** It is possible to supply a pre-signed Ethereum Transaction to the new opcode.
+We can re-use the existing account system for the replay protection and re-use significant portions of code (both in the node and client-side) to handling the transaction.
+However, it does involve a more complicated data-structure (e.g. RLP decoding, additional fields, etc) and it may not be desirable to mix the replay protection of both systems.
+As well, it limits the signer to NONCE replay protection (single queue).
+We mention the approach as it is a desirable alternative that should be considered and it has been implemented in the [GSN](https://github.com/opengsn/gsn/blob/master/contracts/Penalizer.sol#L28).

 **Modify Ethereum Transaction**.
-An alternative approach for solving the problem is to modify the structure of an Ethereum Transaction to include a new field for the signer's address, signature/replayprotection and the command.
-The EVM can simply check if the fields are filled in are correct before swapping msg.sender with the signer's address.
+We can modify the structure of an Ethereum Transaction to include a new field for the signer's address, signature & replay protection and the calldata.
+The EVM can check if the fields are filled in are correct before swapping msg.sender with the signer's address.
 Of course, if the fields are omitted, then msg.sender == tx.origin.
 However modifying the structure of an Ethereum Transaction is an intrusive and significant change.
 It may require all wallets and tooling to upgrade to support the new EIP.
-Thus the rationale for the new opcode is the following:

 We provide some brief information in regards to related work:

 [Account abstraction](https://docs.ethhub.io/ethereum-roadmap/ethereum-2.0/account-abstraction/).
-This work aims to remove the the distinction of externally owned accounts and contract accounts.
-While the original account abstraction proposal is a drastic change and may not be implemented in ETH1, our proposal for callWithSigner is way to implement something similar to account abstraction.
-The opcode can be wrapped in contract logic while keeping the signer's address as msg.sender.
-As such all transactions are sent via a contract wallet, the contract logic is procesed, and then the signer's address is kept when calling the target contract. **We highlight our goal is to work with the existing account system, but it may enable a subset of account abstraction.**
+It removes the distinction of externally owned accounts and contract accounts.
+In a way, it is similar to the proxy contract approach where the user's funds are stored in the contract wallet and that is the default msg.sender on the network.
+As a result, this EIP may not be required as there is no such thing as an 'externally owned account' and thus the signer's address is never used as msg.sender.

-[Rich transaction precompile](https://github.com/Arachnid/EIPs/blob/f6a2640f48026fc06b485dc6eaf04074a7927aef/EIPS/EIP-draft-rich-transactions.md).
-This work lets a signer execute a batch of calls in a single Ethereum Transaction while maintaining msg.sender as the signer of the transaction.
+[(EIP not assigned) Rich transaction precompile](https://github.com/Arachnid/EIPs/blob/f6a2640f48026fc06b485dc6eaf04074a7927aef/EIPS/EIP-draft-rich-transactions.md).
+It lets a signer execute a batch of calls in a single Ethereum Transaction while maintaining msg.sender as the signer of the transaction.
 It is desirable to streamline the user experience (e.g. one transaction to perform several actions).
 Our proposal for callWithSigner can achieve a similar effect as the contract code that surrounds the the opcode can be used to send a batch of transactions.
 For example:

 ```
 for(uint i=0; i<transactions.length; i++) {